staas-io/community/docs/getting-started/intro-n8n.md

 In this screen, you can pretty much control everything regarding to your stack/instance with just a few mouse clicks.

-Checking out your new domain by clicking on [Domain](#){: .btn .btn-purple .ml-2 } button.
+Checking out your new domain by clicking on [Domain](javascript:void(0)){: .btn .btn-purple .ml-2 } button.
 It will open up your designated domain in a new tab.

 ## Set up your N8N page
 You will be greeted with the "owner account setup" process.
 Here you fill in the necessary information such as: *email, first name, last name, password* to create an admin account for your N8N application.